-Series Editors: Keri Facer, University of Bristol and George McKay, University of East Anglia.
+Series Editors: Keri Facer, University of Bristol, UK and George McKay, University of East Anglia, UK.

 The overarching aim of the series is to make a substantive contribution in three areas:

 to the theoretical and empirical understanding of the role of communities (in contrast to, for example, individuals, policy makers, ‘societies’) in addressing contemporary individual, societal and global concerns.

 to the theory and practice of interdisciplinarity – in particular, to the bringing together of arts, humanities and social sciences perspectives and methods.

 to the theory and practice of collaborative research with communities – in particular, to the use of interdisciplinary methods with communities who have previously often been excluded from formal research processes.